?>

 Depending on whether the sale price of a property is readily available to the public, states are divided into two categories: Full Disclosure States and Non-Disclosure States

-What Is A Full Disclosure State?In some states, like Maryland, you can find the sale price of a property on various real estate websites.
+What Is a Full Disclosure State?In some states, like Maryland, you can find the sale price of a property on various real estate websites.
 This provides greater transparency and efficiency in the real estate markets.

-What Is A Non Disclosure State?Unlike full disclosure states, in nondisclosure states, the selling price of a house is not available to the masses on an open source.
+What Is a Non Disclosure State?Unlike full disclosure states, in nondisclosure states, the selling price of a house is not available to the masses on an open source.

 📝 Note: At present 12 US states practice non-disclosure.
 These are Alaska, Idaho, Kansas, Louisiana, Mississippi, Missouri (some counties), Montana, New Mexico, North Dakota, Texas, Utah, and Wyoming.

-What Seller’s Disclosures Are Applicable To Me?
+What Seller’s Disclosures Are Applicable to Me?

 Property disclosures in the US can be segregated into two types based on who governs the laws related to them.